 A driver with a 1/4" hex chuck is the best choice for driving screws.
 A wide variety of bits exist to drive just about any type of screw with this tool.
 Bit changes take only seconds.

 A square chuck driver is the better choice for driving nuts and bolts.
 The square chuck is bulkier and more powerful.
 This provides the power necessary for driving large fasteners.
-They are found on Impact Wrenches.
+They are found in the Impact Wrench section.

 2) Choose a level of power

 The next most important consideration is the driver's torque.
 Drivers with 80ft-lbs of torque or more are able to drive screws in just about any situation.
 100ft-lbs of torque or more are recommended for frequent users.
 Driver's with less than 80ft-lbs are best for occasional use.

 As little as 8 ft-lbs of torque is required to sink a 3 inch screw into framing members.
 A tool like this will get the job done, but it'll do so slower and with less control.
 For home use just about any driver is powerful enough.

 For automotive applications 300ft-lbs or more are required.
 Below that number, the tool will not be able to loosen stubborn lug nuts.